 The advent of far right groups (Yellow Vests Canada), media (Rebel Media, Post Media), and political parties in Canada (Bernier’s PP Party) have been pushing the Overton window as far out of balance as I have ever seen it.
 The extreme political policies of far right groups in Canada are allowing the Conservative Party to move the Overton window right by advocating for similar policies as those on the far right, but stopping short of extreme views to seem moderate in comparison.
 With a weakened NDP that seems to be unable to effectively counter the far right, or push the Liberals to the left, the Overton window is moving away from balance – pushing what was once radical/unthinkable to the realm of the politically possible.

 I find this trend extremely worrying.
 We need the Liberals to start pushing big thinking left side of the spectrum ideas like a fully funded national Pharmacare program, or a national childcare/daycare strategy.
 Yes the NDP are pushing for those ideas, but they have not been as big a factor as they were in the past – especially with the disaster of Jagmeet Singh’s leadership, and Thomas Muclair’s move to the political center in the 2015 election campaign.
-The internal NDP drama is now killing their poll numbers and has further lowered it’s effectiveness in keeping the Overton window balanced.

 The Carbon Tax was once a policy championed by Conservative/Republican political parties, in fact employed to help combat the acid rain crisis in the 1980’s.
 With the demise of the Progressive Conservatives and rise of the Reform Party, Canadian conservatism took on a strong western bias, nearly completely beholden to Oil and Gas interests.
 Conservatives in Canada now fight the Carbon Tax with a fervor once reserved for taxation, and the Carbon Tax has become a tool to combat climate for those on the center-left.
 That is a perfect example with how the Overton window has moved to the right on environmental issues.